 Surgery Choices for Women with DCIS or Breast Cancer

 Do you have ductal carcinoma in situ (DCIS) or breast cancer that can be removed with surgery?
 If so, you may be able to choose which type of breast surgery to have.
-Often, your choice is between breast-sparing surgery (surgery that takes out the cancer and leaves most of the breast) and a mastectomy (surgery that removes the whole breast).
+Often, your choice is between a lumpectomy or other breast-sparing surgery (surgery that takes out the cancer and leaves most of the breast) and a mastectomy (surgery that removes the whole breast).

 Most women with DCIS or breast cancer that can be treated with surgery have three surgery choices.

 - lumpectomy or other breast-sparing surgery, such as